lcq0/TrackUrl/README.md

 # TrackUrl
 get the all urls by domain

-install pythone and scrapy（you can get it by anaconda） then unzip chromedriver
+install python and scrapy（you can get it by anaconda） then unzip chromedriver